Carreg Cennen Castle

 Let that sink in for a moment.
 More castles per square foot than anywhere in the world!
 For me, that’s better than Christmas and Disneyland all rolled in to one!

 I have a very specific penchant for castles on cliffs.
 They are my favorite to look at and by far my favorite to photograph.
-So when we got our holiday rental property in Bath and I learned that Wales was 46 minutes from our flat, I did a little happy castle dance!
+So when we moved to Bath and I learned that Wales was less than an hour from our flat, I did a little happy castle dance!
 Do you know that when I lived in Los Angeles it would take me 46 minutes to travel 7 miles sometimes?!!!
 And now instead of driving in rush hour traffic on the 405 (appropriately it got the nick name the 4- or 5-hour freeway) I get to go a castle!!!

 Carreg Cennen castle literally means castle on the rock above Cennen in Welsh.
 Maybe not the most imaginative name, but what it lacks in name, it makes up for in wow factor.
 Several different polls have rated it the most romantic ruin in Wales, and it is easy to see why.
 I am shocked this place hasn’t been in a million movies and TV shows!
 It has, however been sketched by J. M. W. Turner.
 I make a joke now about the artist Turner; I think he’s my shoulder angel.
 Any ruin he has painted or sketched always becomes one of my favorites, and I subsequently find out AFTER I went there that he had made a work of art out of the ruin.
 It’s like he’s guiding me to greatness!